The Facts Behind Beards and Warm Weather

 How is This Possible?

 If you practice all of these tips and still feel discomfort from your beard during the warmer months, maybe it's time to take the beard a bit shorter.
-This doesn't mean get flustered and take a razor to your face.
-Rather, do a little research on shorter beard styles that catch your interest.
+This doesn't mean getting flustered and taking a razor to your face, rather, do a little research on shorter beard styles that catch your interest.
 You can take your research to a trusted barber and have them trim and shape your beard to the perfect spring and summer style.

 When you start getting an itch to shave, remember all the awkward phases you fought through to get where you are now.
 So let's all set down our razors, embrace the upcoming warm weather, and most importantly, keep on growing.